 However, there is variance in studying the service encounter because all people are unique and will react different ways to different situations.
-When a consumer infers from a good experience with an individual service provider that others in the firm will also provide good service, the consumer is more likely to be loyal to the firm even if the individual service provider quits the firm (Folkes 125).
+When a consumer infers from a good experience with an individual service provider that others in the firm will also provide good service, the consumer is more likely to be loyal to the firm even if the individual service provider quits the firm (Folkes, 2003).
 Retailers rely in their individual employees to portray the company accurately and favorably to the customers, but there is no way to guarantee consistency in all customer service employee interactions.
 Research has shown that even customer service employee’s differing cognitive habits may have an effect on customer perceptions of the firm.
-Studies have proven that the extent of service employees' display of positive emotions and the authenticity of their emotional labor display influences customers' emotional states and, subsequently, on customers' assessments of the service interaction and their relationship with the service provider (Hennig-Thurau 1).
-On the other hand, inferences from an individual’s negative attributes are more detrimental to a firm than inferences limited to the individual employee (Folkes 125).
+Studies have proven that the extent of service employees' display of positive emotions and the authenticity of their emotional labor display influences customers' emotional states and, subsequently, on customers' assessments of the service interaction and their relationship with the service provider (Hennig-Thurau, 2006).
+On the other hand, inferences from an individual’s negative attributes are more detrimental to a firm than inferences limited to the individual employee (Folkes, 2003).
 This would suggest that a negative service encounter has more effect on the firm as a whole than a positive service encounter, which would then affect the firm’s level of brand equity.

 This study aims to combine the concept of brand equity and the concept of a service encounter to see how retailers are perceived after a failed service encounter.
-This study will measure brand equity by assessing customers’ intentions to repurchase from the brand.
-The findings in previous research revealed that excellent reputations provide firms with a “buffering effect”, insulating them from some of the negative consequences of failures (Hess 1).
+This study will measure brand equity by assessing customers’ intentions to purchase from the retail brand in the future.
+The findings in previous research revealed that excellent reputations provide firms with a “buffering effect”, insulating them from some of the negative consequences of failures (Hess, 2008).
 A firm’s reputation is only a portion of what is factored into brand equity, but these findings can be extended to say that a firm with higher brand equity would also have the “buffering effect” from negative service encounters.
 A firm with a lesser reputation, and thus less brand equity, would then have less of a “buffer” or none at all in the event of a negative service encounter.
 This “buffer” would affect how positively or negatively a retailer is perceived after a failed service encounter, which is what this study will examine.

 From the customer’s perspective, a service encounter can go positively or negatively based on more than the nature of the service failure itself.
 If a customer stereotypes or subtypes the customer service employee they are interacting with, this will have an effect on how they perceive the brand and the firm as a whole.
 When the employee is considered primarily as an exemplar of the brand's workforce, his or her behavior is generalized more strongly to the brand.
-When, however, the employee is judged as a relatively unique individual (i.e., when the employee is subtyped), the behavior is not transferred to the brand to the full extent (Wentzel 1).
+When, however, the employee is judged as a relatively unique individual (i.e., when the employee is subtyped), the behavior is not transferred to the brand to the full extent (Wentzel, 2009).
 This again, lends to the fact that human behavior cannot be standardized, so retailer perceptions will vary based on the actions of the customer.
-Previous research proposes that the impact of an employee's behavior depends on how the employee is categorized by the consumer (Wentzel 1), thus supporting that a customer service employees actions can have an effect on how a brand is perceived by the customer.
+Previous research proposes that the impact of an employee's behavior depends on how the employee is categorized by the consumer (Wentzel, 2009), thus supporting that a customer service employees actions can have an effect on how a brand is perceived by the customer.
 This means that retailers can use their customer service employees to portray the brand and brand’s personality in a specific and intentional way.